 - Turn your socks inside out.

-- Wash in warm or cold water on the gentle cycle.
+- Wash in cold water on the gentle cycle.

 - Choose a mild detergent with a neutral pH.